 Colter serves in the city of Arequipa, a city in southern Peru surrounded by three volcanoes and stunning Spanish colonial architecture.
 Since early 2018, he volunteers in Arequipa English, an English-speaking club and Bible study for Peruvians.
 His vision is to continue serving in the English club and the music ministry of the local church, and to include more one-to-one discipleship opportunities and camp-related ministries, in addition to implementing sports activities during the upcoming year.
-In March 2019, he will marry his best friend, Daniella, whom he met and has grown to love through the Spanish school where he studied and the local church where she grew up.
+In March 2019, he married his best friend, Daniella, whom he met and has grown to love through the Spanish school where he studied and the local church where she grew up.

 Roberto and Maury began Children’s Club Bolivia in 1995.
 This ministry has three main aspects: Sunday school teachers’ seminars, children’s crusades and a dynamic radio program.
 They are also in the process of adding a lively children’s television program.
 Their vision is for God to touch and change many lives.